 Inspired by the name of a perfume created at the request of Russian nobleman Count Olaf in the late 1700s, Cussons Imperial Leather is all about creating products that help ‘wash away’ stress, with bright fragrances.
 Its Australian range only features two bar soaps, including its No. 1 Original Bar Soap and the No. 2 Gentle Care Bar Soap.

 If you’re not keen on strong aromas, Cussons Imperial Leather’s Gentle Care bar is said to contain Vitamin E for sensitive skin and a gentle fragrance.
-Both the Original and Gentle Care bar soaps are available in packs of four or six, with the Original bar also sold in two-packs.
+Both the Original and Gentle Care bar soaps are available in packs of four or six, with the Original bar also sold in a two-pack.

 For soft-feeling skin, the Palmolive Naturals collection features key ingredients such as shea butter, Vitamin E, honey extracts, aloe extracts and olive extracts.
 There’s also the Palmolive Gold bar soap, which is said to include different deodorising ingredients to suit people with active lifestyles.